John Richard Smoak Jr.: Rulings on free speech

 In 2008 in Gillman v.
 Holmes County School District Smoak ruled that students of public school have the right to wear gay pride T-shirts and pins.
 This ruling came after a Florida principal suspended many students for wearing such items.
 Smoak also ordered the school to notify, in writing, all high school and middle school students that they possess this right.

 In Brayshaw v.
 City of Tallahassee, Fla.
 Smoak struck down a Florida statute which made it a crime to "publish or disseminate the residence address or telephone number of any law enforcement officer while designating the officer as such..."
 Brayshaw had posted the name of a Tallahassee police officer, along with her home address, cell phone number and age on the page RateMyCop.com, and also criticized the officer, stating that she was verbally abusive, rude and unprofessional.
 Brayshaw challenged the constitutionality of the Florida statute, claiming a right to free speech under the First Amendment.
 On April 30, 2010, Judge Smoak struck down the 1972 Florida law, finding that the statute was "unconstitutional on its face".

 Reassignment of cases

-On May 29, 2015, all of Smoak's cases were reassigned to other judges by an administrative order issued by Chief Judge Margaret Catharine Rodgers.
+On May 29, 2015, all of Smoak's cases were reassigned to other judges by an administrative order issued by Chief Judge M. Casey Rodgers.